 In this picture I have an example of a boneless beef meal. (tripe, heart, kidney) I have also added a whole raw egg and some canned pumpkin.

 Letting your dog get over weight especially while he/she is still growing can put strain on the growing bones and joints.
-This could potentially cause hip dysplasia and/or elbow dysplasia even if the puppy comes drone a great blood line that has no history of dysplasia.
+This could potentially cause hip dysplasia and/or elbow dysplasia even if the puppy comes from a great blood line that has no history of dysplasia.
 It can also put stress on their organs potentially causing life threatening problems with their heart, thyroid, or pancreas just to name a few.

 It will also allow your dog to live a longer, happier, more fulfilling life.